Economic Situation

 Classmate’s Post

-While the spending was spread across a variety of programs, people in the House and Senate still believed it to be controversial.
-Benello & Lobo (2015) reported that during the Bush administration Congress passed Emergency Economic Stability Act which included assets and bailouts from large banks, and this then sparked the Federal Reserve to bear arms as well.
+While the spending was spread across various programs, people in the House and Senate still believed it controversial.
+Benello & Lobo (2015) reported that during the Bush administration, Congress passed Emergency Economic Stability Act which included assets and bailouts from large banks, which sparked the Federal Reserve to bear arms.
 They reduced interest rates to record low amounts and funded private banks and other financial organizations.
-What was striking to me is that Belnello & Lobo also point out that the FEDS, even after the recession continues to engage in further monetary policy through quantitative easing, a term used to purchase mortgage back securities, agency securities, and long-term Treasury securities.
-Milton Friedman (wish he was still alive) was incredibly intuitive when he stated, and I quote, ” it’s easier to spend someone else’s money especially when you aren’t spending it on yourself.”
+What was striking to me is that Belnello & Lobo also point out that the FEDS, even after the recession, continues to engage in further monetary policy through quantitative easing, a term used to purchase back mortgage securities, agency securities, and long-term Treasury securities.
+Milton Friedman (I wish he were still alive) was incredibly intuitive when he stated, and I quote, “it’s easier to spend someone else’s money especially when you aren’t spending it on yourself.”
 Ideally, this was what the FEDS did in the recession of 2007-8.

 This is precisely what Jesus thought when the Pharisees asked him his opinion of paying taxes to Ceasar or not.
-After calling the Pharisee hypocrites, Jesus said to pay Ceasar what is his and pay God what is Gods.
-As a Christian, we know that everything we have is Gods and we pay our taxes even when that government is not God-honoring.
-As Christians it is our duty to pay our fair share, but what is fair?
-Do you submit your life to Ceasar (government) or do we steward ourselves to be called the ultimate citizens of heaven?
+After calling the Pharisees hypocrites, Jesus said to pay Ceasar what is his and God what is God.
+As Christians, we know that everything we have is God’s, and we pay our taxes even when that government is not God-honoring.
+Christians must pay our fair share, but what is fair?
+Do you submit your life to Ceasar (government), or do we steward ourselves to be called the ultimate citizens of heaven?
 (Philippians 3:20)

 To conclude, I do think that the fiscal policy that the Obama administration approved did perpetuate the success that our country continues to have, but all good things come to an end.
-“We are getting too big for our britches”.
-Our national debt is too high and someone will have to pay for that.
-Cutting taxes may cause a depreciation on new investments, yet there is no money right now to potentially have to make this decision in the next couple of years.
-I do think fiscal policy took us out of the recession, but I am unsure it will be the answer to the next recession.
+“We are getting too big for our britches.”
+Our national debt is too high; someone must pay for that.
+Cutting taxes may cause a depreciation on new investments, yet there is no money right now to make this decision in the next couple of years potentially.
+I think fiscal policy took us out of the recession, but I am unsure if it will answer the next downturn.

 References